NeuralEnsemble/neurotune/doc/some_examples.rst

 .. code-block:: python
     automatic=true

-We now create a targets directory, each target must be one which is available to the specific evaluator, see the evaluator's documentation to see what analysis it provides.
+We now create a targets dictionary, each target must be one which is available to the specific evaluator, see the evaluator's documentation to see what analysis it provides.